DaziumDesignSolutions/CobaltTalon.com/contents/solutions/overview-analyticmodules-consumer.md

 ---
-title: Consumer Analytics Module Overview
+title: Consumer Analytics Module Overviews
 ---

 Cobalt Talon has developed the Consumer Analytics Module, a point solution designed to address the shifting healthcare insurance marketplace.
 Utilizing the Module, companies can leverage consumer data to drive sales and marketing strategies in a direct-to-consumer world.
 Because of the nature of Cobalt Talon’s modules, this solution is available with little implementation effort at a very affordable rate.